King's Counsel: England and Wales

-In 1994 solicitors of England and Wales became entitled to gain rights of audience in the higher courts, and some 275 were so entitled in 1995.
+In 1994, solicitors of England and Wales became entitled to gain rights of audience in the higher courts, and some 275 were so entitled in 1995.
 In 1995, these solicitors became entitled to apply for appointment as Queen's Counsel.
 The first two solicitors were appointed on 27 March 1997, out of 68 new QCs.
-These were Arthur Marriott (53), partner in the London office of the American law firm of Wilmer Cutler Pickering Hale and Dorr based in Washington, D.C., and Lawrence Collins (55), a partner in the City of London law firm of Herbert Smith.
-Collins was subsequently appointed a High Court judge and ultimately Justice of the Supreme Court of the United Kingdom.
+These were Arthur Marriott, partner in the London office of the Wilmer Cutler Pickering Hale and Dorr, and Lawrence Collins, a partner in the City of London law firm Herbert Smith.
+Collins was subsequently appointed a High Court judge and ultimately a Justice of the Supreme Court of the United Kingdom.

 The appointment of new Queen's Counsel was suspended in 2003, and it was widely expected that the system would be abolished.
 However, a vigorous campaign was mounted in defence of the system.
-Supporters included those who considered it as an independent indication of excellence to those (especially foreign commercial litigants) who did not have much else to go on, and those who contended that it was a means whereby the most able barristers from ethnic minorities could advance and overcome prejudice, as well as better represent members of an increasingly diverse society.
+Supporters included those who considered it as an independent indication of excellence to those (especially foreign commercial litigants) who did not have much else to go on, and those who contended that it was a means whereby the most able barristers from ethnic minorities could advance and overcome prejudice as well as better represent members of an increasingly diverse society.

 The government's focus switched from abolition to reform and, in particular, reform of the much-criticised "secret soundings" of judges and other establishment legal figures upon which the old system was based.
-This was held to be inappropriate and unfair given the size of the modern profession, as well as a possible source of improper government patronage (since the final recommendations were made by the Lord Chancellor, who is a member of the government), and discriminatory against part-time workers (especially women) and ethnic minorities.
+This was held to be inappropriate and unfair given the size of the modern profession, as well as a possible source of improper government patronage (since the final recommendations were made by the Lord Chancellor, who is a member of the government), and discriminatory against part-time workers, women, and ethnic minorities.

-In November 2004, after much public debate in favour of and against retaining the title (see for example Sasha Wass QC), the government announced that appointments of Queen's Counsel in England would be resumed but that future appointees would be chosen not by the government but by a nine-member panel, the King's Counsel Selection Panel, chaired by a lay person, to include two barristers, two solicitors, one retired judge, and three non-lawyers.
+In November 2004, after much public debate in favour of and against retaining the title, the government announced that appointments of Queen's Counsel in England would be resumed but that future appointees would be chosen not by the government but by a nine-member panel, the Queen's Counsel Selection Panel, chaired by a lay person, to include two barristers, two solicitors, one retired judge, and three non-lawyers.
 Formally, the appointment remains a royal one made on the advice of the Lord Chancellor, but without comment on individual applications.
 The Lord Chancellor supervises the process and reviews the panel's recommendations in general terms (to be satisfied that the process as operated is fair and efficient).

 Application forms under the new system were released in July 2005 and the appointment of 175 new Queen's Counsel was announced on 20 July 2006.
 A total of 443 people had applied (including 68 women, 24 ethnic minority lawyers, and 12 solicitors).
 Of the 175 appointed, 33 were women, 10 were ethnic minorities, and four were solicitors.
 Six people were also appointed QC honoris causa.